Online Graph Coloring for $k$-Colorable Graphs: Introduction

-However, if there exists a dense subgraph between $S$ and $T$ (which is an exceptional case), we cannot obtain a 3-color set of $\Omega(n)$ vertices.
-Indeed, in the worst case, the obtained 3-color set consists of $\Theta(n^{5/6})$ vertices.
-In such cases, we pick a pair of vertices $u_1, u_2 \in T$ where $Z = N_S(u_1) \cap N_S(u_2)$ is large, that is, $\Omega(n^{2/3+\epsilon})$ vertices for some $\epsilon > 0$ (\autoref{fig-621} right).
+However, there are some exceptional cases in which we cannot obtain a 3-color set of $\Omega(n)$ vertices; in the worst case, it can be as small as $\Theta(n^{5/6})$ vertices.
+This happens when there exists a dense subgraph between $S$ and $T$.
+In such cases, we can pick a pair of vertices $u_1, u_2 \in T$ where $Z = N_S(u_1) \cap N_S(u_2)$ is large, that is, $\Omega(n^{2/3+\varepsilon})$ vertices for some $\varepsilon > 0$ (\autoref{fig-621} right).
 If there exists a 4-coloring of the given graph in which distinct colors are used for $u_1$ and $u_2$, then $Z$ is indeed a 2-color set, leading to make progress (for the future vertices to arrive).
 We call this method \emph{Common \& Simplify technique}.
 With these two techniques, we eventually achieve $\widetilde{O}(n^{14/17})$ colors, improving on Kierstead's result \cite{Kie98} by a factor of $\widetilde{O}(n^{1/102})$.
-We also believe that these techniques are useful for many other online coloring algorithms.